Sonnet 195

 Success assured in this sweet floret shorn.

-Contriving destiny upon a bloom,
+Contriving destiny upon a bloom—

-Is sure a folly that most hearts assume.
+Is but a folly many hearts assume.

 © Loubert S Suddaby.
 All Rights Reserved.